 [Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]

 Then, the coronavirus pandemic hit.
-The global economy has since come to a screeching halt.
-Stocks everywhere have fallen off a cliff.
-Marijuana stocks especially, because these companies are, for the most part, heavily indebted, cash-poor, and richly valued.
+The global economy came to a screeching halt.
+Stocks everywhere fell off a cliff.
+Marijuana stocks especially, because these companies are, for the most part, heavily indebted, cash poor and richly valued.

-Once Covid-19 clears up, some of the best marijuana stocks to buy for a potential second-half 2020 rebound are:
+With that in mind, some of the best marijuana stocks to buy for a second-half 2020 rebound are:

 Marijuana Stocks to Buy for the Rebound: Canopy Growth (CGC)

 The cannabis market’s biggest and most important company, Canopy Growth, looks ripe for a big second-half rebound for three big reasons.